-Ironically, Bob Clouser designed his Deep Minnow for smallmouth bass on the Susquehanna River, a Mississippi tributary.
+Ironically, Bob Clouser designed his Deep Minnow for targetting smallmouth bass on the Susquehanna River.
 In the early 70’s, Bob began experimenting with split shot crimped onto the shank to replicate the pitching motion of a jig.
-With the advent of dumbbell eyes during the mid 80’s the foundation for the Deep Minnow was complete.
+With the advent of dumbbell eyes during the mid 80’s, the foundation for the Deep Minnow was complete.
 Dumbbell eyes inverted the fly reducing the risk of hang-ups but more importantly provided the seductive jigging action Bob was looking for.
 The Clouser is always in a constant state of motion, whether stripped or diving as it pauses.
 Combined with its sparse wings the dumbbell eyes of a Clouser Minnow provides a fleeting glimpse of a darting baitfish, exactly like the naturals.

 Most Deep Minnows contain an element of flash.
 For most of my Clouser Minnows, I prefer a combination of Crystal Hair and Flashabou.
 Crystal Flash trimmed in a staggered fashion provides attractive highlights throughout the fly.
 Flashabou or SuperFlash shimmers and when trimmed slightly longer than the belly or back creates an appealing flash tail.
 Prior to tying in the back hair, secure in the flash materials just back from the hook eye and secure back to the belly hair tie in point.
 Some tiers bind the flash materials down the sides of their Clouser’s to suggest the lateral line.
 The choice is up to you.
 Keep the flash the subtle.
 The best Clouser’s have a hint of flash.
 They should not resemble a Las Vegas street sign.